 Simply looking at vulnerability counts doesn’t allow you to track progress against your objective to reduce overall risk.
 You may not actually be optimizing the use of your limited resources to ensure the greatest risk reduction over time.

-For example, if you add risk scores to these increasing vulnerabilities, you may find that even though vulnerability counts are going up, total risk might be going down.
+For example, if you add risk scores to these increasing vulnerabilities, you may find that even though vulnerability counts are going up, the total risk might be going down.
 Your IT team may have recently tackled a giant vulnerability on a critical system that they’ve been trying to patch for weeks or maybe even months.
 But if you only looked at the number, you wouldn’t have seen how critical this remediation was and how it played a role in reducing your overall risk.

 By adding context to your vulnerabilities, you can get a better sense of where the riskiest vulnerabilities are for your specific organization, allowing you to make better remediation decisions.